Kim Kardashian Explains Why Her Surrogate Wasn’t Invited To Her Baby Shower

 “I think it is so much harder to go through it this way, because you are not really in control,” she continued.

-“Obviously you pick someone that you completely trust and that you have a good bond and relationship with.
+“Obviously you pick someone that you completely trust and that you have a good bond and relationship with.”

-“But, knowing that I was able to carry my first two babies and not my baby now, it’s hard for me.
+“But, knowing that I was able to carry my first two babies and not my baby now, it’s hard for me.”

 “So, it’s definitely a harder experience than I anticipated just in the control area.”